Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 `artifacts.redirects` generalizes this scenario to fully qualified and aliased modules, extensions, Template Specs, and data files, with explicit target paths and optional captures.
 Existing `moduleAliasesMock` configurations remain supported as described under **Incremental adoption from `br` to `oci`**.

 For monorepos, [Azure/bicep#19883](https://github.com/Azure/bicep/issues/19883) describes how relative references to shared artifacts become brittle when files move, while publishing every change to a registry inhibits the end-to-end development workflow that a monorepo is intended to provide.
 Local artifact resolution gives modules, extensions, and data files stable artifact-style references without requiring a publish step.
-This is the local file registry scenario from the issue; the `local` scheme in this proposal resolves files directly and does not operate an OCI registry.
+This is the local file registry scenario from the issue; the `file` scheme in this proposal resolves files directly and does not operate an OCI registry.

 The proposed model has the following goals.